cknzraposo/ai4gdpublic/HOWTOGUIDE.md

 ---

 **You’re live!** Share your repo or demo link, let others clone the exercise, and invite contributions.
-Enjoy building—and iterating—your site!
+Enjoy building—and iterating—your site using GitHub Copilot!